Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Theoretical Results

 We extend this study to local depolarizing noise in Appendix \ref{sec:appdx_QP}.
 We find that for a single instance of local depolarizing noise, Probabilistic Error Correction can either improve resolvability or worsen it, depending on the strength of concentration of the cost.
 In addition, we show in the following proposition that if one wishes to mitigate all the noisy gates in the circuit and one has NIBP scaling, the improvement due to Probabilistic Error Cancellation degrades exponentially, and ultimately for large problem sizes this impairs resolvability.

-\begin{proposition}[Scaling of Probabilistic Error Cancellation with local depolarizing noise] Consider local depolarizing noise with depolarizing probability $p$ to act in $L$ layers through a depth $L$ circuit as in Eq.~\eqref{eq:noisystate}.
+\begin{proposition}[Scaling of Probabilistic Error Cancellation with local depolarizing noise] Consider local depolarizing noise with depolarizing probability $p$ acting in $L$ layers through a depth $L$ circuit as in Eq.~\eqref{eq:noisystate}.
 Suppose that the effect of this noise is to cause cost concentration

 for some constant $A$ and noise parameter $q\in [0,1)$.
 The optimal quasiprobability method to mitigate the depolarizing noise in the circuit yields